Recovery is just a phone call away.

 Xanax Addiction: Symptom, Causes, Effect and Treatment

-Xanax has become one of the very common drugs of abuse abuse and cause of addiction in recent times among the young and old.
-According to research by Maust, et al (2019), titled Benzodiazepine Use and Misuse Among Adults in the United States, misuse of Xanax accounted for 17.2% of overall use and misuse of Xanax without a prescription was the most common type of misuse, with a friend or relative being the most common source.
+Xanax has become one of the very common drugs of abuse and cause of addiction in recent times among the young and old.
+According to research by Maust, et al (2019), titled Benzodiazepine Use and Misuse Among Adults in the United States, misuse of Xanax accounted for 17.2% of overall use, and misuse of Xanax without a prescription was the most common type of misuse, with a friend or relative being the most common source.

 Symptoms of Xanax addiction include drowsiness, confusion, memory problems, and dependence.
 The main causes of Xanax addiction are overprescription, recreational use, and underlying mental health issues.